 Following the spin-off, we will continue to benefit from the existing relationship with Wyndham Worldwide, which operates, and expects to continue to operate, the world's largest vacation ownership and exchange businesses.
 Additionally, following the spin-off, Wyndham Hotels will own certain of the trademarks and other intellectual property associated with Wyndham Worldwide's businesses and earn licensing fees from Wyndham Worldwide pursuant to the license, development and noncompetition agreement.
-Wyndham Worldwide will continue to participate in the Wyndham Rewards loyalty program, and we will continue to support and promote cross-marketing opportunities to maintain the network benefits currently enjoyed by Wyndham Worldwide prior to the spin-off.
+Wyndham Worldwide will continue to participate in the Wyndham Rewards loyalty program, we will provide certain reservation data to Wyndham Worldwide, and we will continue to support and promote cross-marketing opportunities to maintain the network benefits currently enjoyed by Wyndham Worldwide prior to the spin-off.